Code-Institute-Submissions/school-for-the-poor/README.md

 The site is simple with functional content that achieves the site owner's and users' goals.
 The site is for B2C customers, with a compelling design that stands out from other language centre sites.
 It's easy to contact the business to enquire about the bricks and mortar schools and lessons.
-The target age range is broad due to a fun design for younger users (7/8+) to adult students who will enjoy the nostalgia of blackboards and chalk from their school days.
-The game is available on the landing page, so the user can play straight away.
+The target age range is broad due to a fun design for younger users (7/8+) to adult leaners who will enjoy the nostalgia of blackboards and chalk from their school days.
+The game is available on the home page, so the user can play straight away.
 The gameplay is also simple enough that younger children can do it on their own.
-Once a level is completed the user has a clear option to move up a level, at the same time (like once all the levels are completed) the user is offered direction to the contact-us page to enquire about face-to-face lessons.
+Once a level is completed the user has a clear option to move up a level, and once all the levels are completed the user is offered direction to the contact-us page.
 For the user it’s easy to find out more about the schools and teachers as the menu and footer are always visible during the game, and by clicking either “Home” or the site logo/title the user is brought back to the game.